|

-Morcheeba is the combo of Skye Edwards, sensual chanteuse who sings atmospheric
+Morcheeba was the combo of Skye Edwards, sensual chanteuse who sang atmospheric

 ballads accompanied by brothers